garryyao/ember-cli-rollup/README.md

 Automatically embed modules imported from your source code.
 No need to prefix imports like ember-browserify does.
 *This addon is still experimental and may need more tests and optimizations.
 Tested with d3, moment, lodash and date-now.*

+WARNING : ember-cli-rollup may require the latest version of [loader.js](https://github.com/ember-cli/loader.js), especially if you plan to use named or namespace imports.

 Installation
 ------------------------------------------------------------------------------